glbala87/ELLA_tool/docs/releasenotes/README.md

 ### Highlights

-This release changes thresholds for verification warnings, adds a tweak to the IMPORT module and fixes a small bug.
+This release changes thresholds for verification warnings and adds a few other tweaks and bugfixes.

 ### All changes